sammaxfleet/LOSIMPLEDJANGO/README.md

-2.
+Epic 2 - Colours
+1. Complimentary colours to navigate through the website so the viewers is experience is calming & representative of the holiday. **SHOULD HAVE**
+2. The website colours have continuity and the layout from bootstrap/customized css. **SHOULD HAVE**

+Epic 3 - Navbar

+1. Get the Navbar working from page to page - **MUST HAVE**
+2. Be able to scroll and the colour change on what page you’re own. **COULD HAVE**
+3. Have a scroll down on the login/ sign up page. **SHOULD HAVE**

- Epic 1 - Be able to sign up/login via a form to set up an account & CRUD.
+Epic 3 - Be able to sign up/login via a form to set up an account & CRUD.

  User Story